theopensourceway/the-project/editorial/editorial-process.md

 - [ ] Material has been proofread one final time for spelling and grammatical errors
 - [ ] Authors have acknowledged and/or approved all final changes

-## Explanation of headers in .adoc files

-Each Asciidoc (.adoc) file has a standard header following this format:

-> = Chapter Title Case Like This
-> // Authors: Firstname Lastname <firstname.lastname@example.com>, Their Coauthor <their.coauthor@example.com>
-> // Updated: YYYY-MM-DD
-> // Versions: [1.99|2.0|X.Y]
-> // Status: [DRAFT|PUBLISHED]

-The first line is an H1 and title of the chapter, as it should appear in the generated Table of Contents.

-The second line lists one or more authors and their email addresses.
-This line is commented out so that it doesn't appear at the top of the chapter, which currently creates some confusion with the built document.

-Third line is the latest date of this file.

-Fourth line specifies which version or versions this file is associated with.

-Fifth line defines if this file is still a draft or should be collected for publishing by any building-and-publishing tools.